lukmanr/CLVPipelines/install/README.md

    - AutoML
    - Cloud Build
 1. Open a new session in **Cloud Shell**
-1. Create a working directory and copy to it the `install.sh` script from the `/install` folder of this repo.
+1. Create a working directory and clone this repo.
 1. Start the installation process by executing the following commands:
 ```
 chmod 755 install.sh